stfc/PSyclone/doc/system_specific_setup.rst

 ----------------

 This section adds software that is used to develop and test PSyclone.
-Note, we assume you have already installed the software described in the :ref:`setup_user` section.
+It includes all packages for testing and creation of documentation in html and pdf.
+We assume you have already installed the software described in the :ref:`setup_user` section.

 .. _psyclone_from_git: